glivan/tensor_networks_for_probabilistic_modeling/README.md

 This is the code accompanying the paper "Probabilistic modelling with tensor networks, hidden Markov models and quantum circuits" and allowing to reproduce its numerical results.

 ## Prerequisite
-The following python libraries (all included in Anaconda) are required to run the code:
+The following python libraries are required to run the code:
 ```
 numpy, scikit-learn, os, sys, pickle, time
 ```